MicrosoftDocs/VBA-Docs/api/Word.Conflicts.md

 # Conflicts Object (Word)

  A collection of[Conflict](Word.Conflict.md) objects that represents the conflicts in a document.
-The type of a **Conflict** object is specified by the[WdRevisionType](Word.WdRevisionType.md) enumeration.
+The type of a **Conflict** object is specified by the [WdRevisionType](Word.WdRevisionType.md) enumeration.

 ## Remarks